What is Visual Communication? Elements, Examples, and Uses

 1. Colour

-Colour plays a strong role in visual communication.
-It creates a mood, highlights important details, and influences emotions.
+Colour creates a mood, highlights important details, and influences emotions.
 Warm colours, such as red and yellow, create energy, while cool colours, such as blue and green, bring calmness.
 Brands use colours to build recognition and connect with their audience.

 2. Typography